Western Allied campaign in Romania: Ground operations

 Although not directly engaging Romanian ground troops, the Western Allies had supplied military equipment to the Red Army via Lend-Lease.
-The Romanians had captured some Western tanks which had been leased to the Soviets: four M3 Lees, five M3 Stuarts, four Valentine Mk IIIs and nineteen unspecified Vickers tanks.
+The Romanians had captured some Western tanks that had been leased to the Soviets: four M3 Lees, twenty-one M3 Stuarts, four Valentine Mk IIIs and nineteen unspecified Vickers tanks.

+A proposal for an Allied intervention in Romania was also made in October 1943 through the Romanian vice-consul in Istanbul to the SOE by the generals conspiring in the future coup against Antonescu.
+The generals in charge of the plan, Constantin Nicolescu and Gheorghe Potopeanu, insisted on a token force of one or two thousand British paratroopers be sent to Romania to accept the unconditional surrender of the Romanian Army, thus avoiding a direct capitulation to the Soviets.
+Although the plans of the coup reached both the British and US Governments, these were considered too incomplete, with low chances of success and nothing was agreed upon.